Read time 8 minutes

 • Do not detach the database: Some users detach their SQL server from a database; it will corrupt and damage their database, and for that reason, they face corruption in the SQL Server.

-• Never Restart SQL Server: When you are working on your SQL Server, you suddenly face some interruptions, and then you restart SQL Server without saving your data.
-It will damage and corrupt your SQL database, and after that, you can face many errors in your SQL database.
+• Never restart SQL Server: When you are working on your SQL Server and experience some sudden interruptions, then you should not restart SQL Server without saving your data.
+If you do so, then it will damage and corrupt your SQL database, resulting in many errors in your SQL database.

 How to detect corruption in SQL databases?

-The main job of the Database Administrator is to keep the database highly secure and available.
+The main job of the database administrator is to keep the database highly secure and available.
 When there is corruption in database files, then sometimes it may not show any symptoms of error, but the data remains unavailable.
-That’s why the administrator should employ some methods that check the health of the database to find any errors or corruption.
+During this time, we don’t recommend you promptly seek ways to repair MS SQL Database as it can cause data loss.
+That’s why the administrator runs some methods to check for invisible errors in the database.

 1. Run the database backup along with CHECKSUM

-When the Administrator is running the database backup process, then the CHECKSUM command should also be included with the backup command.
+When the Administrator is running database backup process, then they should run the CHECKSUM command along with it.
 The CHECKSUM command will check the database for any corruption and stop the backup process if it finds any.
+Run the command and see the results.

 BACKUP DATABASE XYZ